Session 1 - Module A: Advanced Agent Patterns¶

 })

-# Process message with target agent
+# Process message with target data processing agent

 agent = self.agents[to_agent]